Police union calling on CPD to pay for first aid equipment being paid for by officers - NewsBreak

 Related

-CHILLICOTHE, Ohio (WSYX) — A Ross County deputy was rushed to the hospital after they were shot Thursday night, according to Steve Irwin with the Ohio Attorney General's Bureau of Criminal Investigation.
-Irwin said a suspect was also injured and rushed to an area hospital.
-ABC 6/FOX 28 has...
+CHILLICOTHE, Ohio (WSYX) — A Ross County deputy was rushed to the hospital after being shot outside the Ross County Sheriff's Office on Thursday night, a source confirmed to ABC 6.
+Steve Irwin, with the Ohio Attorney General's Bureau of Criminal Investigation, said a suspect also was injured and...

 Columbus Humane offering reward for information in 2 acts of animal cruelty